netgen-layouts/layouts-docs/cookbook/using_themes.rst

 As you can see, you can even reference the built in templates with ``@ngbm`` Twig namespace in your templates, for extending them, including them and so on.

+After you place your template in one of the paths discussed earlier, your template will automatically be picked up and used for rendering your block.